weng-lab/logojs-package/docs/index.md

 </center>

 ## Using in your web application
-You can add LogosJ to your project using NPM or Yarn:
+You can add LogoJS to your project using NPM or Yarn:
 ```sh
 yarn add logojs-react
 ```